The Daedalus Encounter: Production and release

 The Daedalus Encounter was developed by Mechadeus and published by Virgin Interactive.
 The live-action segments were filmed at Cinerent Stage A in San Francisco.
 The game was released for MS-DOS and 3DO.
 In the MS-DOS version, the video is in a window inside of an organic interface, but the player can hit the spacebar to play the video in full-screen mode.
 In the 3DO version, the video is full-screen.
 The game was also part of the multimedia package that was included with the Macintosh Performa at the time.

 When asked why she had taken the role, Tia Carrere stated "I read the scripts, I enjoyed the character first of all, and it was exciting and different.
 Blade Runner is one of my all-time favourite films and I just like stuff like Aliens and T2...
 I guess I'm just a gizmo-phile!"
 Christian Bocher described his character as "sort of a Han Solo meets Hudson in Aliens and that he was "kind of an idiot, kinda brave".
 Both Carrere and Bocher commented on the difficulty of acting as the scenario for their scenes changed depending on how the game was played, Bocher commented that "As an actor I think 'Okay, we've got to keep this interesting, keep it different from the last take'."

-A special DVD-ROM version would be released for some early OEM DVD-ROM kits.
+A special DVD-ROM version was released for some early OEM DVD-ROM kits.